 Head of Cancer Biology

-For more information, contact Fredrik Wallberg, Facility Manager (Chelsea).
+For more information, contact Fredrik Wallberg, Facility Manager (Chelsea) or Louise Howell, Facility Manager (Sutton).

 Three wide field microscopes for wide field imaging of samples and for long time lapse experiments of live cells: